Q: How many different types of coconut trees are there? And do all palm trees grow coconuts?

 Chameadorea Tepejote

-In the pot is a Chameadorea Tepejote.
-This palm is basically a giant parlor palm and comes from the high Andes Mountains of Columbia.
-This palm natively grows in the same areas that coca grows, a plant that cocaine and coca cola classic are made from, however unlike most Columbian mountain palms or coca, this palm thrives in Florida’s sea level altitudes and it even grows better in the cooler winter days as opposed to summer.
-Behind this palm is a Laosensis Giant Fishtail and near that is a very very rare called Dypsis Olyenhensis.
-Not too far from here also is a Sabal Palm from Puerto Rico.
+In the pot is a Chamaedorea tepejote.
+This palm is basically a giant parlor palm and comes from the high Andes Mountains of Colombia.
+This palm natively grows in the same areas that coca grows, a plant that cocaine and Coca Cola Classic are made from; however, unlike most Colombian mountain palms or coca, this palm thrives in Florida’s sea level altitudes, and it even grows better in the cooler winter days as opposed to summer.
+Behind this palm is a Laosensis Giant Fishtail, and near that is a very very rare Dypsis Olyenhensis.
+Not too far from here is also a Sabal Palm from Puerto Rico.

 This is where you can buy seeds to grow this plant: